gcp-development/dapp/README.md

 ## Conclusion

 No economic model is perfect.
 And a Token Economic Model built in code with mathematical rules and governed by a decentralized network who collectively make decisions as a community has also shortcomings.
 But comparing this with central banks who have the power to print money on a impulse and make monetary decisions without the input of currency-holders.
-The token economic models are vastly superior to that of government-controlled economic models.
+I would choose a Token Economy Model every time.

 <hr>